Microtubule: Structure

-The sequence and exact composition of molecules during microtubule formation can thus be summarised as follows: A β-tubulin connects in the context of a non-existent covalent bond with an α-tubulin, which in connected form are a heterodimer, since they consist of two different polypeptides (β-tubulin and α-tubulin).
-So after the heterodimers are formed, they join together to form long chains that rise figuratively in one direction (e.g. upwards).
-These heterodimers, which are connected in a certain direction, form protofilaments.
-These long chains (protofilaments) now gradually accumulate next to each other so that a tube-like structure is formed, which has a lumen typical of a tube.
-Accordingly, mostly 13 protofilaments form the outer wall of the microtubules.
+The sequence and exact composition of molecules during microtubule formation can thus be summarised as follows: A β-tubulin molecule binds (non-covalently) to an α-tubulin molecule to form a heterodimer.
+After the heterodimers are formed, they join together to form long chains called protofilaments.
+Protofilaments gradually accumulate next to each other, forming a tube-like structure (with a lumen).
 The heterodimers consist of a positive and negative end, with alpha-tubulin forming the negative end and beta-tubulin the positive end.
 Due to the fact that the heterodimers are stacked on top of each other, there is always a negative and positive end.
 Microtubules grow by an addition of heterodimers at the plus end.

 Some species of Prosthecobacter also contain microtubules.
 The structure of these bacterial microtubules is similar to that of eukaryotic microtubules, consisting of a hollow tube of protofilaments assembled from heterodimers of bacterial tubulin A (BtubA) and bacterial tubulin B (BtubB).
 Both BtubA and BtubB share features of both α- and β-tubulin.
 Unlike eukaryotic microtubules, bacterial microtubules do not require chaperones to fold.
 In contrast to the 13 protofilaments of eukaryotic microtubules, bacterial microtubules comprise only five.